ebonnynyakudya/Prosperity-Developers/README.md

 # Prosperity-Developers
-We deliver to software solutions beyond your expectations
+We deliver software solutions beyond your expectations